hashkat/hashkat/docs/tutorial05.md

 # The Twitter Preferential Follow Model

-This tutorial should take approximately 90 minutes to complete
+Going through several exercises on the different configurations of the twitter preferential follow model, this tutorial should take approximately 1 hour to complete

 Based on Albert-Laszlo Barabasi's research, a twitter preferential follow model is one in which entities tend to follow users with the highest degree, aka highest number of followers.
 The twitter preferential method is influenced heavily by the [Barabasi-Albert Model](http://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), generating networks